Orlando Arcia Preview, Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- His last time out was on Tuesday against the Pittsburgh Pirates, when the left-hander went 3 2/3 innings, surrendering one earned run while allowing three hits.
+- In his most recent time out on Wednesday, the righty threw five innings against the Pittsburgh Pirates, giving up two earned runs while surrendering five hits.

-- The 27-year-old has put up an ERA of 5.45, with 9.8 strikeouts per nine innings, in 20 games this season.
-Opponents have a .296 batting average against him.
+- The 28-year-old has an ERA of 5.53, with 7.2 strikeouts per nine innings, in 18 games this season.
+Opponents have a .298 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.